StackOneHQ/pydantic-ai/docs/tools.md

 print(result.output)
 ```

-If you'd like to use multiple StackOne tools, you can use the [`StackOneToolset`][pydantic_ai.ext.stackone.StackOneToolset] [toolset](toolsets.md) which supports glob patterns for tool selection:
+If you'd like to use multiple StackOne tools, you can use the [`StackOneToolset`][pydantic_ai.ext.stackone.StackOneToolset] [toolset](toolsets.md) which supports pattern matching for tool selection:

 ```python {test="skip"}
 import os